matematiflo/MathlibDependency/README.md

-# Mathlib Template
+# Lean package with a Mathlib dependency (template repository)

 This sets up a basic Lean package with a Mathlib dependency.
-If you first need to install Lean 4, you can do so by following the instructions on this basic [Lean Template](https://github.com/matematiflo/LeanTemplate) repository.
+If you first need to install Lean 4, you can do so by following the instructions on this basic [Lean Package](https://github.com/matematiflo/LeanPackage) template repository.

 ## Install instructions